 To Every Spiritual Being living the human existence this second edition of The Preamble of the United States Constitution is for YOU.
-First and foremost, WE, The United States of America, acknowledge and wholeheartedly apologize for our crimes against YOU and YOUR ANCESTORS.
+First and foremost, WE, The United States of America, acknowledge and wholeheartedly apologize for our lies against YOU.
 Moreover, WE promise these words in the second edition of the Preamble will not ring hollow like its predecessor.
 Now in Order to form a more Perfect Union, establish Righteousness, insure inner Peace, promote Unity, foster Love, and secure the Mental, Physical, and Financial future of Ourselves and our Posterity, we must accept the fact that everybody is doing their best!

 Far too many times, I have seen students come to school with a hand full of junk.
 Chips, honey buns, pop, candy bars, you name it.
 They would gobble down some of their unhealthy snacks for breakfast.
 The rest they would save for lunch.

-The convenience store was their after school best friend as well.
+The convenience store was their after school supermarket as well.
 A friend that would feed them until their parents got home from work, school, or both.
-Not knowing how to pick healthier foods from the corner store, they usually turned to chips, pop, and a candy bar for dinner.
+Not knowing how to pick healthier foods from the corner store, they once again turned to chips, pop, and candy for dinner.

 So, Mark and I visited corner stores all around metro Detroit to see what healthy options were available for children.
 We discovered that the majority of them sold the same foods.